zshi719/2025-Data-24100/README.md

 In this course we will cover the following topics which will enable us to build a full data pipeline, diagnose issues and serve data via an API.
 Each topic will last approximately a week.

+Course Notes can be found linked inside each lesson plan.

 | Topic | Topics | Assignments | Notes \& Plan |
 | --- | --- | --- | --- |
 | 1: Introduction | <ul><li>The Terminal</li><li>File Management</li><li>Environments</li></ul> | [Preliminaries](./assignments/prelims.md) | <ul><li>[Lesson Plan](./lesson_plan/week_1.md)</li></ul>